Tex-Mex cuisine in Houston: History

 Tex-Mex cuisine in Houston began in the late 1800s, when street vendors appeared.
 Most were Hispanic, black and Native American.
 In 1901 Tex-Mex food vendors began moving to indoor venues after the city government prohibited open-air food vending at Market Square.
 In 1907 a food safety campaign began, and the resulting laws lead to many street vendors going out of business.
+This campaign began targeting tamale vendors in 1909 when City Health Officer Dr. George W. Larendon became alarmed by rising food poisoning cases.
+Even though Dr. Larendon admitted no cases could be traced to tamaleros, he portrayed them as a health danger.
 By 1910, while some food vendors remained in business, restaurants began to replace the food vendors.

 The first Tex Mex restaurant in Houston was Original Mexican Restaurant; George Caldwell, a non-Hispanic, White (Anglo) American from San Antonio, Texas, opened it in 1907.
 Robb Walsh said that "Caldwell was no doubt inspired by the Original Mexican Restaurant in his hometown, which opened in 1900."
 In 1929 Felix Tijerina, who worked as a busboy in Caldwell's restaurant, opened Felix's.
 While the business failed due to the Great Depression, Tijerina re-established it in 1937.
 Early Tex Mex restaurants catered to Anglo palates.
 They were the first places where Anglo and Mexican Americans interacted with one another.
 Molina's Cantina first opened in 1941, making it, as of 2011, the oldest continually operating Tex-Mex restaurant in the city.
 Cynthia Mayer of the Philadelphia Inquirer said that Molina's, "a restaurant that began serving Mexican food long before Corona beer and body shots became the yuppie rage," helped George H. W. Bush adjust to life as a Houstonian.